serverlessworkflow/specification/comparisons/comparison-google-cloud-workflows.md

-# Examples - Google Cloud Workflows
+# Comparisons - Google Cloud Workflows

 [Google Cloud Workflows](https://cloud.google.com/workflows) is a proprietary Google serverless workflow language and runtime service.
 It's main features, as mentioned on their website, include orchestration of Google Cloud